-For most people this means using their God-given passions and giftings to support the work of the church.
-This could be in administration or working with children or young people, supporting the homeless, reading the lesson in services, serving during the lliturgy.
+For most people this means using their God-given gifting to support the work of the church.
+This could be in administration or working with children or young people, supporting the homeless, reading the lesson in services, serving during the liturgy.
 These are vital callings which should be prayerfully offered to your priest.
 Without people serving in this way the church cannot flourish fully and these are ways every member of the church can contribute effectively to its ministry.
 We have a page devoted to wider vocations to help you to explore this further.

 "Licensed ministry" refers to those roles where training and formal authorisation is conducted beyond the local church, by the diocese or national Church of England.